Skip to main content

 Assigning teams

-Assign a player to a team by setting their Team property to an entity.
+First, Spawn one entity for every team in your game.
+Now you can assign a player to a team by setting their Team property.
 Any two players with the same Team property value are considered to be on the same team.
-Any entity can be used as a team (even the player entity itself or World), however normally one would Spawn a new entity to represent a team.

 Team assignment has a number of effects: